 A quadrature encoder sends square wave type signals.
 When the shaft rotates at a constant velocity, the A and B outputs are square waves and are at the same frequency.
-However they are out of phase with each other by $90^{\circ}$ .
-When the encoder shaft rotates in one direction, each A pulse leads the corresponding B pulse by $90^{\circ}$ .
-When it rotates the other direction each A pulse lags its B pulse by $90^{\circ}$ .
+However they are out of phase with each other by 90° .
+When the encoder shaft rotates in one direction, each A pulse leads the corresponding B pulse by 90° .
+When it rotates the other direction each A pulse lags its B pulse by 90° .

-The signals illustrated in Figure 29 indicate that the encoder shaft rotates in one direction at first.
+The signals illustrated in Figure 28 below indicate that the encoder shaft rotates in one direction at first.
 Its speed of rotation decreases to 0 and then it starts rotating the other direction.
-The signals are shown as differential. $\overline{A}$ is the inverse of the signal A and $\overline{B}$ is the inverse of signal B.
+The signals are shown as differential. \overline{A} is the inverse of the signal A and \overline{B} is the inverse of signal B.

-Figure 29: Signals Transmitted by a Quadrature Encoder with Differential Outputs
+Figure 28: Signals Transmitted by a Quadrature Encoder with Differential Outputs